Economy of Mexico: History

 The January 1994 Chiapas uprising, and the assassinations of the ruling party's presidential candidate in March 1994, Luis Donaldo Colosio and the Secretary-General of the party and brother of the Assistant-Attorney General José Francisco Ruiz Massieu in 1994, reduced investor confidence.
 Public debt holders rapidly sold their tesobonos, depleting the Central Bank's reserves, while portfolio investments, which had made up 90% of total investment flows, left the country as fast as they had come in.

 This unsustainable situation eventually forced the entrant Zedillo administration to adopt a floating exchange rate.
-The peso sharply devalued and the country entered into an economic crisis in December 1994.
+The peso sharply devalued, and the country entered into an economic crisis in December 1994.
 The boom in exports, as well as an international rescue package crafted by U.S. president Bill Clinton (1993-2001), helped cushion the crisis.
-In less than 18 months, the economy was growing again, and annual rate growth averaged 5.1 percent between 1995 and 2000.
-More critical interpretations argue that the crisis and subsequent public bailout "preserved, renewed, and intensified the structurally unequal social relations of power and class characteristic of finance-led neoliberal capitalism" in forms institutionally specific to Mexican society, with GDP growth spurred by one-time privatizations.
+The economy was growing again in less than 18 months, and annual rate growth averaged 5.1 percent between 1995 and 2000.
+More critical interpretations argue that the crisis and subsequent public bailout "preserved, renewed, and intensified the structurally unequal social relations of power and class characteristic of finance-led neoliberal capitalism" in forms institutionally specific to Mexican society with GDP growth spurred by one-time privatizations.
 Per capita economic growth in the 2000s was low.

 President Ernesto Zedillo (1994–2000), and President Vicente Fox (2000–06), of the National Action Party (Mexico), the first opposition party candidate to win a presidential election since the founding of the precursor of the Institutional Revolutionary Party in 1929, continued with trade liberalization.
 During Fox's administrations, several FTAs were signed with Latin American and European countries, Japan and Israel, and both strove to maintain macroeconomic stability.
 Thus, Mexico became one of the most open countries in the world to trade, and the economic base shifted accordingly.
 Total trade with the United States and Canada tripled, and total exports and imports almost quadrupled between 1991 and 2003.
-The nature of foreign investment also changed with a greater share of foreign-direct investment (FDI) over portfolio investment.
+The nature of foreign investment also changed with a greater share of foreign direct investment (FDI) over portfolio investment.
+The wealth of Mexico's leading billionaires stems from the privatizations of the 1990s, when the country sold off its state-owned companies at low prices: telecoms (Telmex) to Carlos Slim, trains (Ferromex) to German Larrea, and television (TV Azteca) to Ricardo Salinas.